 Campbell is a 20-year veteran educator who has taught in San Angelo ISD her entire career.
 She holds a master’s degree in communication systems management from Angelo State University, and serves as a rotating communications post-secondary instructor for Park University.
 She served on a State Board for Educator Certification committee that developed a new exit exam for teacher candidates as well as on a Texas Education Agency committee that wrote the standards for teaching speech in Texas.

 See Campbell's Teacher of the Year video, produced by San Angelo ISD.Read the San Angelo Standard-Times' article on Campbell.

 Contact: Jennifer Garrido, Texas Teacher of the Year Coordinator

 2017 Texas Elementary & Secondary Teachers of the Year

-On October 14, 2016, TASA named Allison Ashley, a bilingual education teacher in Austin ISD, as the 2017 Elementary Teacher of the Year, and Deborah Campbell, a speech and credit recovery program teacher in San Angelo ISD, as the 2017 Secondary Teacher of the Year.
-Ashley was chosen to represent Texas in the National Teacher of the Year competition.
+On October 14, 2016, TASA named Allison Ashley Friedlander, a bilingual education teacher in Austin ISD, as the 2017 Elementary Teacher of the Year, and Deborah Campbell, a speech and credit recovery program teacher in San Angelo ISD, as the 2017 Secondary Teacher of the Year.
+Friedlander was chosen to represent Texas in the National Teacher of the Year competition.
 Learn more.